From Investigation to Trial

 Slowly the true picture of how acquired brain injury can affect a survivor has emerged as more research in the area has been conducted.
 In recent years, the need for attorneys with specialized knowledge in the field of brain injury has become apparent.

 Representation of those with acquired brain injury is a rewarding and challenging undertaking for even the most experienced attorney.
-Effective representation of persons with acquired brain injury requires a basic understanding of how such injuries occur, how they are diagnosed and treated by the medical profession, and the effect brain injury may have on a survivor’s ability to work and interact with others.
+Effective representation of persons with an acquired brain injury requires a basic understanding of how such injuries occur, how they are diagnosed and treated by the medical profession, and the effect brain injury may have on a survivor’s ability to work and interact with others.
 This article will discuss some of the basic concepts in handling the TBI case.

 Basic Medical Concepts